mkdir-SN/redscrape/README.md

 * Input a Reddit username for `to_username`

 Open `scrape.py` then:
-* Uncomment the code blocks which are reserved for PMing users.
+* Uncomment the code blocks which are reserved for PMing users